coderplex-org/learn/programming-languages/Elixir/learn-elixir.md

 [Awesome-Elixir: A curated list of awesome Elixir and Erlang libraries]()

 ### What's Next
+- **Advanced Elixir:** The next course contains advanced concepts such as Enum, Streams, Porcesses, file handling, protocols, error handling, comprehensions and sigils.

+>This course is optional and is to give a deeper undrstanding of Elixir.
+You can find the course [here]()

-As the maintainers put it, [Phoenix](http://phoenixframework.org/) is a "A productive web framework that does not compromise speed and maintainability".
+- **The Phoenix web framework** As the maintainers put it, [Phoenix](http://phoenixframework.org/) is a "A productive web framework that does not compromise speed and maintainability".
 They maintain the ideology till date.

 We suggest you take the [Roadmap to Phoenix]() course to undertand using Elixir on the web.

+Happy coding!!!